Case Study 4A - Emerging contaminants (secondary fertilisers)

 Description:

-• Research farm (Høje Taastrup, Denmark)
+• Research farm (Høje Taastrup, Denmark) belonging to University of Copenhagen

 • 0.6 ha plots receiving/ not receiving sludge over 70 years